RAV64/Rasp-Cleaner/README.md

 Percentage: 60.11%
 ```

-Options to fix this are changing to Wireguard or changing logging rules for Tailscale
+Options to fix this are changing to Wireguard or changing logging rules for Tailscale.
+[Here](https://github.com/tailscale/tailscale/issues/1548#issuecomment-1031152941) is a "fix" to disable Tailscale flooding journal logs.

 ## Sources